 These substances can have serious consequences for physical and mental health, as well as impacts on economic stability and social well-being.
-Teens who smoke are more likely to drink alcohol or use drugs, and use of e-cigarette products (i.e. Juuling or vaping) among teens is on the rise.
-13,14 These products often deliver higher doses of nicotine, which can cause structural and chemical changes to developing brains.
-15,16 Adults who smoke or vape are at a greater risk for lung cancer, heart disease and early death.
-As a highly addictive substance, nicotine has a strong association with drug and alcohol use.
+Teens who smoke are more likely to drink alcohol or use drugs, and use of e-cigarette products (i.e. Juuling or vaping) among teens is on the rise.^{14,15} These products often deliver higher doses of nicotine, which can cause structural and chemical changes to developing brains.^{16,17} Adults who smoke or vape are at a greater risk for lung cancer, heart disease and early death.18 As a highly addictive substance, nicotine has a strong association with drug and alcohol use.
 Health risks associated with substance use include overdose, hepatitis infection, impaired cognitive ability and death.

-- Alcohol, drug and/or opiate abuse was the number one or two response to greatest health issue in the community survey overall and across all demographic breakdowns.
-Tobacco use specifically was also in the top five concerns for younger and Hispanic survey respondents. - Emergency department visits and death due to heroin/fentanyl and prescription opioid overdoses have increased.
-Teens and young adults (ages 15 - 34) disproportionately experience heroin/fentanyl and prescription opioid overdoses. - A need for more outpatient and residential treatment services was noted in the Fairfax Forces of Change discussions.
+- Alcohol, drug and/or opiate abuse was a top response to greatest health issue in the community survey overall and across all demographic breakdowns.
+Tobacco use specifically was also in the top five concerns for younger respondents and individuals completing the survey in a language other than English. - Emergency department visits and death due to heroin/fentanyl and prescription opioid overdoses have increased.
+Teens and young adults (ages 15 - 34) disproportionately experience heroin/fentanyl and prescription opioid overdoses.

+A need for more outpatient and residential treatment services was noted in the Fairfax Forces of Change discussions.
 Additionally, one comment marked a failure to recognize and address the root causes of opioid abuse.
-Loudoun Forces of Change discussions noted easy access and increased Juuling in schools.